lino-framework/book/docs/specs/cal.rst

         sets all guests to "Present".
 See :doc:`tera/cal` for a usage example.

+.. class:: EventTypes

+    The list of entry types defined on this site.

 The daily planner
 =================

-The daily planner is a table showing an overview of calendar entries on a given day.
-Both the rows and the columns can be configured per application or locally per site.

 .. class:: DailyPlanner

-    The daily planner actor.
+    The virtual table used to render the daily planner.

 >>> rt.show(cal.DailyPlanner)
 ============ ========== ===============